PrabhatYadav-27/DevOps-SRE-Challenges/Day1/Documentation.md

 ## Email Report
 - The email report is sent when the user selects option 5 ("Send Comprehensive Report via Email").
 Ensure the sendmail service is running before attempting to send the report.

+## Edit the crontab to schedule the script to run every 4 hours:
+- Run the command to open the crontab for editing:
+`crontab -e`

+- Add the following cron job:

+`0 */4 * * * /bin/bash /path/to/solution.sh`

+## Verify Cron Job:

+- To verify that the cron job has been added successfully, run:
+`crontab -l`
+- This will list all your scheduled cron jobs, and you should see the one you just added.

+## Background Reporting:
+- The script automatically sends the system health report every 4 hours in the background without interrupting the user’s interaction with the menu.